Chronic Kidney Disease (CKD)

 Patients with CHD should follow a detailed dietary care plan throughout their life.
 Nutritional monitoring is strongly recommended to ensure that sufficient energy is provided to patients when protein intake is modified.

-The use of low protein products is useful in the construction of a diet as they provide a good amount of energy without harmful nutrients (e.g. Rational Energy/Phosphorus -> it is possible to give 8 times more energy with the same level of Phosphorus in pasta) and thus delay renal death.
+The use of low protein products is useful in the construction of a diet as they provide a good amount of energy without harmful A nutrient is a substance provided by food that ensures the development and maintenance of the body.
+Proteins, carbohydrates, fats, vitamins, minerals and trace elements are nutrients. (e.g. Rational Energy/Phosphorus -> it is possible to give 8 times more energy with the same level of Phosphorus in pasta) and thus delay renal death.

 A compliant diet is the key to success, but it is very intrusive in a patient’s life.